← Back to 史記

 使 祿 使

-In the fifth year, Duke Xian of Jin extinguished Yu and Guo.
-He captured the lord of Yu and his grand master Bai Li Xi, because of the jade disc and horse bribe given to Yu.
-Having captured Bai Li Xi, he made him the wife of Duke Mu of Qin and sent her to Qin.
-Bai Li Xi fled from Qin to Wan, where Chu border guards captured him.
-Duke Mu heard that Bai Li Xi was worthy and wished to ransom him heavily.
-Fearing Chu would not give him up, he sent someone to tell Chu: 'My attendant minister Bai Li Xi is there.
-Please ransom him with five black ram skins.' .
-Chu then permitted giving him up.
-At this time, Bai Li Xi was already over seventy years old.
+In the fifth year, Duke Xian of Jin destroyed Yu and Guo.
+He captured the lord of Yu and his grand officer Baili Xi, because Yu had accepted the bribe of jade disks and horses.
+After capturing Baili Xi, he sent him to Qin as an attendant in Duke Mu's bride's retinue.
+Baili Xi fled Qin for Wan, but Chu border guards seized him.
+Duke Mu heard that Baili Xi was worthy and wished to ransom him at a high price.
+Fearing that Chu would not hand him over, he sent someone to tell Chu, 'My attendant minister Baili Xi is there.
+Please let me ransom him with five black ram skins.'
+Chu then agreed to hand him over.
+By then, Baili Xi was already more than seventy years old.
 Duke Mu released him from prison and discussed state affairs with him.
 He declined, saying: 'I am a minister of a ruined state.
 What worth is there in asking me!'
 Duke Mu said: 'The lord of Yu did not employ you, so the state perished.
 It was not your fault.'
 He insisted on asking, and they spoke for three days.
 Duke Mu was greatly pleased and entrusted him with governing the state, titling him the Five Black Ram Grand Master.
-Bai Li Xi declined, saying: 'I am not equal to my friend Jian Shu.
+Baili Xi declined, saying, 'I am not equal to my friend Jian Shu.
 Jian Shu is worthy, but the world does not know it.
 I often traveled impoverished in Qi and begged for food among the people of Zhi.
-Jian Shu took me in.'
-I therefore wished to serve Lord Wu Zhi of Qi.
-Jian Shu stopped me, so I escaped Qi's calamity and went to Zhou.'
+Jian Shu took me in.
+I then wished to serve Lord Wuzhi of Qi, but Jian Shu stopped me, so I escaped the calamity in Qi and went to Zhou.
 Prince Wei of Zhou loved oxen.
-I sought him out through raising oxen.'
+I sought him out through raising oxen.
 When Wei wished to employ me, Jian Shu stopped me.
-I left and was not executed.'
-I served the lord of Yu, but Jian Shu stopped me.'
-I knew the lord of Yu would not employ me, so I truly stayed for private benefit of salary and rank.'
+I left and was not executed.
+I served the lord of Yu, but Jian Shu stopped me.
+I knew the lord of Yu would not employ me, so I truly stayed for private benefit of salary and rank.
 Twice I used his words and escaped.
 Once I did not use them, and encountered the lord of Yu's calamity.
 This is how I know his worthiness.'
 Duke Mu then sent people with generous gifts to welcome Jian Shu and made him a senior grand master.

 20